 Some of her publications are on sign language interpreters and professionalism, sign language interpreting services and the impact on service provisions, the politics of video interpreting, disability, identity and marginalization, deaf people and transnational connections, sign language ideologies and.
 She edited the book Tolking – språkarbeid og profesjonsutøvelse (Interpreting – language work and professional practice) with Anna-Lena Nilsson and Eli Raanes in 2018.

-Accessible services in sign language - what does it take?
+Public services in sign language - what does it take?

 Deaf people in Norway has an individual right to interpreting services that is quite unique, also compared to other countries where sign language interpreting services has been institutionalized for decades.
 The National insurance act defines interpreting as a means to enhance functioning in every day and work life.
 Deaf, hard of hearing and deaf blind people may request interpreter services at no cost, and the right is only limited by resource constraints, not legal limits.
 This has granted deaf people with a relative freedom to request interpreters, without relying on other institution’s willingness or ability to pay for the interpreting services.

 Sign language interpreting is however considered an individual service, and provision of sign language interpreters is not mentioned or considered part of accessibility and equality legislation.
 As a consequence, it is generally considered the deaf peoples’ responsibility to call for or bring an interpreter for encounters with public services, at the work place or in higher education, or in other words; it is deaf people’s work to make sure they can access public services.
 Public service providers have few, if any legal obligations to make their services accessible to clients who communicate in Norwegian Sign Language.
 In this presentation, Haualand will discuss Norwegian legislation related to provision of (sign language) interpreters, and discuss how accessible services in sign language can become a reality.